 An avid orchestral musician, Ms. Parker has performed with ensembles including the Houston Grand Opera, Houston Ballet, San Antonio Symphony, North Carolina Symphony, Minnesota Children’s Theater Company, Madison Symphony Orchestra, Madison Opera, Madison Ballet, Wisconsin Chamber Orchestra, South Dakota Symphony, Minnesota Sinfonia, and Orpheum Theater of Minneapolis.
 She served as concertmaster of the Shepherd School of Music’s Symphony and Chamber Orchestras as well as principal of the Aspen Music Festival and School’s orchestras while attending on full scholarship.

-Elise Parker began violin lessons at age 6 with Toyo Lang, then continued her studies with Nancy Lokken and graduated from Augsburg College Suzuki Talent Education.
+Elise Parker began violin lessons at age 6 with Toyo Lang, then continued her studies with Nancy Lokken and graduated from Augsburg University Suzuki Talent Education.
 She graduated from all ten levels of the Suzuki Association of Minnesota Statewide Graduation.

 Stella Anderson – Chamber Music Coordinator and Coach